 And if you don’t actually mind recruiting then it also claims you can bring other people into the opportunity & earn 10% lifetime commissions on their earnings which are paid out over 10 levels of referrals (MLM style).

-I think you’ll agree that it sounds pretty impressive, but is it legit or is the Power Mining Pool a scam that will eventually crumble & see you parted with your cash like we’ve seen time & time before?
+I think you’ll agree that it sounds pretty impressive, but is it actually legit?
+Or is the Power Mining Pool a scam that will eventually crumble & see you parted with your cash?

 As I briefly touched on above the Power Mining Pool is an opportunity that supposedly enables you to profit from 7 different cryptocurrencies by either joining their mining pools or recruiting people into the opportunity.